Nursing home: 17th century

 In the 17th century, poorhouses (also referred to as almshouses) originated in England as municipalities were expected to care for their poor.
 Orphans, people determined to be mentally ill, and elderly people were often placed into these living commons while able-bodied individuals were expected to work and could be imprisoned if they refused.
 This model was brought to North America by English settlers.
 Before the 19th century, no age-restricted institutions existed for long-term care; elderly individuals, who needed shelter because of incapacity, impoverishment, or family isolation, often ended their days in an almshouse.
 Placed alongside people deemed insane, people who were inebriated, or people who were homeless, they were simply categorized as part of the community's most needy recipients.
 Poorhouses gave a place where they could be given shelter and daily meals.

-18th century
+19th and 20th centuries

 In the 1800s in the US, women's and church groups began to establish special homes for elderly people.
 Often concerned that individuals of their own ethnic or religious communities might die alongside the most despised society, this led to the creation of private care facilities for the elderly in these communities.
 Poorhouses continued to exist into the early 20th century, but were not as common due to the social welfare programs that were rising.
 In the US, the Great Depression overwhelmed the poorhouses, leading to not enough space and funding.
 Due to muckraking in the 1930s, the less-than-favorable living conditions of the poorhouses were exposed to the public.
 This led to the provision of the Social Security Act (1935) to only give people their pension if they did not live in poorhouses, but could live in private institutions.